Fally Ipupa: 2014–2015: F'Victeam, Libre Parcours

-In 2006, Ipupa formed a backing band, called F'Victeam, which also functioned as his own record label.
+In 2006, Ipupa formed a backing band called F'Victeam and later established his record label under the name F'Victeam Entertainment.
 The band consisted of guitarists, percussionists, drummers, keyboardists, singers, and atalakus.
 On 5 May 2014, Ipupa released the ndombolo-infused single "Original" on Facebook and YouTube to promote F'Victeam.
 The music video featured zouk vocalists Lynnsha and Fanny J and NBA player Serge Ibaka dancing to the song.
 It also included scenes from several of Ipupa's previous live shows.
 "Original" revived ndombolo, which had seen a decline partly due to the migration of Congolese artists to Europe; it amassed over two million views within six months on YouTube.
+Africa Radio listed it among the "10 iconic African hits that made the whole world dance".
 While promoting his group, Ipupa won Best Artist in Central Africa at the African Muzik Magazine Awards, held in Dallas, Texas.
 He then toured Washington as part of a US-Africa Summit, to which President Barack Obama had invited 47 African leaders, in August 2014.
 A dozen African artists were selected to attend, with Ipupa being the sole representative from Central Africa.

 A few months after "Original"'s launch, Ipupa announced that he would produce F'Victeam's debut album, Libre Parcours.
 In October, he published the album cover on his Facebook page as well as a few videos of the recording sessions on Instagram.
 During an interview with Afropop Worldwide, Ipupa clarified that Libre Parcours is not his fourth studio album but that of his collective, for which he served as producer and featured artist on select tracks.
 Libre Parcours was released in March 2015 as a double album and included seven tracks featuring Ipupa, one with Shella Mputu (ex-singer of Quartier Latin International) and another with Christy Lova, daughter of Ntesa Dalienst.
 It sold nearly 15,000 copies in one week, including 5,000 following its launch.